 ’ (1 Cor 12:22).
 Sadly, we don’t often value every part of the body of Christ.
 As Nathan Johns writes:

 “Often society assumes the worst about people with disabilities.
 They are considered as weak.
 Yet each of the powerful testimonies here affirms how God chooses weak people, equips them powerfully by his grace, and works through them” (and) “creatively beyond what we could imagine".

 We are all made in God’s image, each of us is loved by God and is used for his purpose.

 Without giving away all the stories nor Bible references, I liked the story of a down syndrome child born to missionaries in Indonesia.
 In this society, and many others, they believe that a disability is the result of a curse, generational sin, or divine judgement.
 This child became an example of hope.
 They saw how this child with downs was loved and encouraged to reach her full potential, and it gave local mothers hope for their children who were different.
 The position of the child’s mother changed as her suffering meant "Indonesians now perceived me as being more approachable….shared weakness was like a bridge”.
 The book tells of people watching disabled persons or their carers and getting new perspectives on their own situation.
 Even being present and united in weakness can encourage others and challenge the status quo.
-Others’ lives have changed completely like the editor Nathan John’s, whose daughter's disability, inspired him to coordinate community disability services all over India.

 Many disabled people serve God by teaching and preaching, others vocationally and others as disability advocates.
 Seeing a person worshipping God in spite of their problems shows their love for God, and people start to ask questions like: “If God can give joy to the quadreplegic then I want to know more” (of Joni Erekcon Tada).
 Many know that life is easier in the west and think ‘yet they are here serving my people’.
 This speaks volumes.